 SAT – Scholastic Aptitude Test

-In America, you don’t need homeschool accreditation to get into college because you can do the SAT test and enter college that way.
+In America, you don’t need homeschool accreditation to get into college because you can do the SAT and enter college that way.

 ACT